vadim2404/pgx-contrib-spiext/README.md

 ## MSRV

-Rust 1.65 (currently in beta, due to be released in November 2022) due to its use of GAT.
+Rust 1.65 due to this crate's use of GAT.

 ## Running tests